mui/mui-x/docs/data/data-grid/columns/columns.md

 ### Number signature

-The `colSpan` number signature allows to span all the cells in the column:
+The number signature sets **all cells in the column** to span a given number of columns.

 ```ts
 interface GridColDef {